 The second common line sweeping measurement is cable loss.
-Generally, cable loss measurements determine how less the output signal power is compared to the input power.
+This is a measure of how much smaller the output power of a signal is, compared to the input power.
 The loss comes from heat and leakage.
 Cable manufacturers will specify the loss per foot or meter at different frequencies and may call it attenuation.
-The Field Master Series and Site Master Series instruments have pre-installed loss specifications for several cable types.
+The Field Master Series has pre-installed loss specifications for several cable types.